balakreshnan/genaiusecases/README.md

 - Various house hold utencils with natural lanuage capability like refrigerators, TV, microwave owen, washing machine etc.
 - Driveless autonomous driving for cars, trucks, ships, airplane, trains and rockets
 - Cycle time calculation using LLM for manufacturing plant floor
+- Professional Services - finding the right skills for requirements
+- Professional Services - Estimating project time line and resource and create project plan documents.
+- Professional Services - Create and respond to RFP, RFQ, Proposal Plan.
+- Professional Services - Create use case specific, industry specific plan for customers.
+- Professional Services - Fast track PoC and Demo.
+- Climate model using satellite image for predicting weather, atmosphere
+- Patient and Health care system's that can be based on convesation.
+- Health Care journal system to find recent information for advanced diagnosis
+- Research based platform for healtcare diagnosis
+- State, City based video analytics on camera videos on various location.
+- Insights on state or city camera video for safety and regulations.
+- Government entry systems for driver license, court system, public safety, Forestry where main interface will be converation based.
+- Every government license, or form filling  can be replaced by Gen AI Agents.
 - More to come